StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_2/README.md

 ### Do it
-Do this exercise by yourself, when you have some idea, you can compare your answer with me.
-If you find my answer have something wrong, please tell me.
+Do this exercise by yourself, If you find my answer have something wrong, please correct it.

 ---------